chriswareham/http-stub-server/README.md

 ## Example

-Let's say that we hvae a back-end service that exposes an endpoint for fetching product information via HTTP (eg, `GET /products/<id>`).
+Let's say that we have a back-end service that exposes an endpoint for fetching product information via HTTP (eg, `GET /products/<id>`).
 We also have a web application that uses this service.

 ### Successful Scenario